 If Eggnog is not the official drink of Christmas, it should be!
 It’s a staple this time of year and I can’t imagine at least one glass of it before the holiday season is through.
 This year, I have had more than my fair share of glasses (all in the name of recipe testing, of course) so I am set, but I want to make sure you all get to try some delicious boozy, and dare I say it, the best eggnog you have ever had this year!

 This is a traditional nog, no cartons of eggnog were harmed in the making (ick).
 Rum and bourbon based eggnogs date back to Colonial days, (they knew what they were doing when it came to booze, they created apple brandy and bourbon after all) and was prepare with cream, sugar, eggs and sometimes spices.
 It would allow fresh eggs from the summer and fall to last until winter.
 It was a drink for the more affluent of the time who had access to the fresh ingredients for the nog.
 Oh you fancy, huh?!I added enough booze to this nog to knock Santa on his sack!
 Rum?
 Check.
 Bourbon?
 Check.
 Brandy?
 Check!
 All the staples for a delicious boozy nog.
-I even poured in some rye for good measure.
-George Washington was said to add rye to his recipe, so if it was good enough for him, it’s good enough for me!You can enjoy this recipe now OR you can age this for next Christmas!
+I even poured in some rye for good measure and added spice.You can enjoy this recipe now OR you can age this for next Christmas!
 Yes, this is one thing you can make waaaay ahead to help save on holiday prep next year.
 If drinking raw eggs and milk that have been sitting around for a year in the fridge does not seem appealing, trust me, it’s perfectly ok.
 Science says so.
 After a bit of aging, this stuff becomes pure liquid gold!

 - 8 egg yolks and 8 egg whites, separated

 - 1 1/2 cups sugar

 - 3/4 tablespoon ground cinnamon